multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 In this section, we're going to create transactions to issue fungible tokens, issue semi-fungible tokens, create NFTs, set token roles, but also parse these transactions to extract their outcome (e.g. get the token identifier of the newly issued token).

 These methods are available through the `TokenManagementController` and the `TokenManagementTransactionsFactory`.
-The controller also provides built-in methods for awaiting transaction completion and parsing transaction outcomes.
+The controller also includes built-in methods for awaiting the completion of transactions and parsing their outcomes.
 For the factory, the same functionality can be achieved using the `TokenManagementTransactionsOutcomeParser`.

 For scripts or quick network interactions, we recommend using the controller.
 However, for a more granular approach (e.g., DApps), the factory is the better choice.